jenkinsci/indusface-was-plugin/README.md

-# Jenkins Security Scan Plugin
+# Indusface WAS Scan Plugin

 ### Overview
-The Jenkins Security Scan Plugin enhances your Jenkins pipelines with automated security scanning, helping you identify and address vulnerabilities early in the development cycle.
+The Indusface WAS Scan Plugin enhances your Jenkins pipelines with automated security scanning, helping you identify and address vulnerabilities early in the development cycle.
 By integrating seamlessly into CI/CD workflows, this plugin ensures that security is part of your development process.

 ### Key Features
 - **Automated Scanning**: Triggers security scans automatically during the build process.